awilliams330/m2-hw2-williams-ashley/README.md

 Issues:

-I had a lot of trouble understanding how to make the site responsive at different widths.
+I had a lot of trouble understanding how to make the site responsive at tablet widths.
 I got it to work in the screenshot I took, but it was only working at that particular device width.
 I understood that you use the classes to apply different stylings, but could not figure out the breakpoints, if I needed to make media queries to do those stylings, etc. I also couldn't figure out how to center the images within the columns without using my main.css page.

 Resources: